PerceptionT/react-small-test/README.md

+Create a simple React app from the scratch as describe below:

-## First Page should be login screen.
+## Page 1.
+First Page should be login screen.
 After login below grocery list page should display.

-## Grocery List Page
+## Page 2.
+Grocery List Page

 You have a Grocery product list class, which receives a list of products, each one with name and votes.
 Properties of your class is Grocery name (text) and upvote (integer)